-First, attempt to avoid litigation with an amicable alternative.
-For many, mediation or using a collaborative approach will drastically decrease the level of contention surrounding the divorce proceedings and, therefore, will significantly decrease the level of contention that your children are exposed to.
-It can also make the process faster, which helps decrease the time your children spend exposed to uncertainty.
+First, attempt to avoid litigation with a friendly alternative.
+For many, divorce mediation or using a collaborative approach will drastically decrease the level of contention surrounding the divorce proceedings and, therefore, will significantly reduce the degree of contention that your children are exposed to and protect children in divorce in Arizona.
+It can also make the process faster, which helps decrease the time your kids spend exposed to uncertainty.